rh-telco-tigers/cnv-demos/README.md

 Note that there are THREE virtual machines running.
 This is similar to creating a replicaSet in kubernetes, we specified that we want 3 instances of this VM running.

 Now if you curl the endpoint we created earlier a few times you will see that the message changes.
-This is becuase we are now load balancing our requests across all three VMs.
+This is because we are now load balancing our requests across all three VMs.

 But we can do even better than this, open a new terminal window and run the following commands making sure to update the URL for your specific instance: